s183910/MLOps_project/reports/README.md

 <!-- TODO finish this -->
 We made use of the following services on google cloud platform:
-- Buckets for storing Docker images and data storage
+Cloud storage was used to store both our data and Docker images remotely.
-- Cloud Run for building the inference API
+A GCP Bucket was set up as the remote target for data version control enabling us to push and pull from the cloud.

-- Cloud Functions for the same TODO???
+The inference API was built using Cloud Run and Cloud Functions in the following way:

 ### Question 18